ymcaPrabhu/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_07_Lab7_Ex1_Implement_AIP.md

 In this exercise you will create an AIP label and add it to the default policy so that it’s valid for all users of the Adatum tenant.

-1. You should still be logged into your Client 1 VM as the **Admin** account, and you should be logged into Microsoft 365 as **Holly Dickson**.
+1. You should still be logged into LON-CL1 as the **Admin** account, and you should be logged into Microsoft 365 as **Holly Dickson**.

 2. In **Microsoft Edge**, open a new tab and enter the following URL in the address bar: **https://portal.azure.com/**